Austin-Smith-999/Austin-Smith-999/README.md

 ### Hello, thanks for stopping by.
 My name is Austin Smith and I am a full-stack developer with an emphasis on web development.
-I'm looking for an entry-level position or an internship or apprenticeship.
+I mainly have experience with JavaScript/React.js and .NET/C#.
+But I know Python as well and can learn whatever is needed to get the job done!

 ### Here's some of the tools I'm proficient in: